Victor-P-21/SmallChat-Test/README.md

-Small test project with Python
+Small test project on Python